The Ultimate Guide to HVAC Dampers

 These dampeners look like little butterflies sitting up on top of the duct work so they get their name from what they look like.
 They're super easy to install and they don't take up any space.
 Their purpose is to keep the airflow going in one direction so if you want dampers that can be used for both heating and cooling, butterfly dampers are a great option because dampers of this type only care about pressure, not which way the air is flowing.

 Blade dampers come with two blades that look like big fans that close slowly together.
-The dampening effect these dampeners have on your airflow happens at the point where the blades meet each other.
-This creates more of an abrupt stop of airflow than butterfly dampers do but blade dampeners also don't care whether it's heating or cooling season so they'll work for both seasons.
+The effect these have on your airflow happens at the point where the blades meet each other.
+This creates more of an abrupt stop of airflow than butterfly dampers do but these also work equally well for heating or cooling purposes.

 Inlet Vane Dampers